SebKuzminsky/zenbot/README.md

 Switch to the Selected tab.

-Set tool diameter to 0.0315" (to match the "PreciseBits RCC08-0315-026F" endmill i'm using for this cut).
+Set tool diameter to 0.0315" (0.794mm) (to match the "PreciseBits RCC08-0315-026F" endmill i'm using for this cut).

+#### If you drew the board edge as a graphic polygon

+Click "Generate Geometry".

+#### If you drew the board edge as graphic lines & arcs

 * `isolate breakout-board-Edge.Cuts.gbr -outname outline-iso`
 * `exteriors outline-iso -outname outline`